WHO to share vaccines to stop monkeypox amid inequity fears | Health

 - United Kingdom

-WHO Director-General Tedros Adhanom Ghebreyesus said the agency is developing an initiative for “fair access” to vaccines and treatments that it hopes will be ready within weeks.
-The mechanism was proposed shortly after Britain, Canada, France, Germany, the U.S. and other countries reported hundreds of monkeypox cases last month.
-WHO has described the outbreak as “unusual” and said the virus' continuing spread was worrying enough to convene its expert committee next week to decide if monkeypox should be declared a global emergency.
+WHO Director-General Tedros Adhanom Ghebreyesus said the agency is developing an initiative for "fair access" to vaccines and treatments that it hopes will be ready within weeks.
+The mechanism was proposed shortly after Britain, Canada, France, Germany, the U.S., and other countries reported hundreds of monkeypox cases last month.
 Vaccines for smallpox, a related disease, are thought to be about 85% effective against monkeypox.
-WHO's Europe director, Dr. Hans Kluge, said Wednesday he was concerned by the scramble by some rich countries to buy more vaccines without talk of buying supplies for Africa.
-Kluge urged governments ''to approach monkeypox without repeating the mistakes of the pandemic.”
+WHO's Europe director, Hans Kluge, said Wednesday he was concerned by the scramble by some rich countries to buy more vaccines without talking of buying supplies for Africa.
+Kluge urged governments ''to approach monkeypox without repeating the mistakes of the pandemic."
 Still, he did not discount the possibility that countries like Britain, which currently has the biggest outbreak beyond Africa, might receive vaccines through WHO's mechanism.
 He said the program was being created for all countries and that vaccines would largely be dispensed based on their epidemiological needs.
-“Europe remains the epicenter of this escalating outbreak, with 25 countries reporting more than 1,500 cases, or 85% of the global total,” Kluge noted.
+"Europe remains the epicenter of this escalating outbreak, with 25 countries reporting more than 1,500 cases, or 85% of the global total," Kluge noted.
 Some African experts questioned why the U.N. health agency has never proposed using vaccines in central and West Africa, where the disease is endemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)